 Parents are supported during this sometimes tricky process.
-Mrs Davies holds an assembly for parents of Year 5 pupils in the Autumn Term, giving parents plenty of time to attend open days at potential schools.
+Miss Sands holds an assembly for parents of Year 5 pupils in the Autumn Term, giving parents plenty of time to attend open days at potential schools.
 We also hold a biannual Senior School Forum where selected independent senior schools are invited to attend.
-At the end of the Spring Term, Mrs Davies and Ms Hore meet with the parents of each students to discuss their choices, and how best to proceed with applications.
+At the end of the Spring Term, Miss Sands and Mr Ibrahim meet with the parents of each students to discuss their choices, and how best to proceed with applications.

 A Day in the Life of a Year 3 Student